Andr3sV/mvp-geo-saas/backend-orchestrator/backend-orchestrator/docs/ARCHITECTURE.md

   5. Send `analysis/process-prompt` events with `platforms_to_process` field
 - **Duplicate Prevention**: Verifies existing successful responses from today to avoid processing platforms that already succeeded
 - **Event Structure**: Includes `platforms_to_process` array to specify which platforms need processing
+- **Coexistence with Immediate Processing**:
+  - This cron job continues to run daily to process all active prompts
+  - If a prompt was already processed immediately (via `/process-prompt` endpoint), the cron will detect existing successful responses and skip those platforms
+  - This ensures no duplicate processing while maintaining the daily batch processing for all prompts

 #### process-single-prompt

 - **Type**: Event-Driven
 - **Trigger**: `analysis/process-prompt` event
+- **Triggered by**:
+  - **Immediate**: Frontend calls `/process-prompt` endpoint when a prompt is created (if `is_active !== false`)
+  - **Scheduled**: `schedule-daily-analysis` cron job (1:00 AM daily) for all active prompts
 - **Concurrency**: **5** (standard for efficient parallel processing)
 - **Processing Mode**: **PARALLEL** (all platforms processed simultaneously)
 - **Steps**: